pduranti/mercadolibre.github.com/_posts/guide/advertising/2012-07-11-create-productAd.markdown

 }
 {% endhighlight %}

-**Congratulations!** you have created your first product Ad using the MELI APIs.
+**Congratulations!** you have created your first product Ad using the MELI API.